Radware/Cloud-WAAP-Logging-Integration-Tool/README.md

 ## Changelog

+### Version 2.1.2 - 15/11/2024
+- Added optional encryption feature with AES encryption support for all destinations.
+- Updated Lambda layer to include pyAesCrypt library alongside paramiko.
+- Unified the Lambda layer requirement into a single `lambda_layer.zip`.
 ### Version 2.1.1 - 10/11/2024
 - Added support for SFTP authentication using SSH private keys, enabling secure file transfers without needing a password.
 - Updated `upload_to_sftp` function to conditionally use either password or key-based authentication based on configuration.